aapje007/esb-transactions/README.md

 In the directory where this README.md file is found, run `mvn clean install` to build the example.

 ## Running the Example
-We will refer to the directory that contains your Fuse ESB installation as `$ESB_HOME`.
+We will refer to the directory that contains your JBoss Fuse installation as `$FUSE_HOME`.

 ### Configuring additional users
-Before we can start Fuse ESB, we have to make sure we configure a user we can use later on to connect to the embedded message broker and send messages to a queue.
-Edit the `$ESB_HOME/etc/users.properties` file and add a line that says:
+Before we can start JBoss Fuse, we have to make sure we configure a user we can use later on to connect to the embedded message broker and send messages to a queue.
+Edit the `$FUSE_HOME/etc/users.properties` file and add a line that says:

     admin=admin,admin

 The syntax for this line is &lt;userid&gt;=&lt;password&gt;,&lt;group&gt;, so we're creating a user called `admin` with a password `admin` who's a member of the `admin` group.

-### Start Fuse ESB
+### Start JBoss Fuse
-Start Fuse ESB with
+Start JBoss Fuse with

-* on Linux/Unix/MacOS: `bin/fuseesb`
+* on Linux/Unix/MacOS: `bin/fuse`
-* on Windows: `bin\fuseesb.bat`
+* on Windows: `bin\fuse.bat`

 ### Adding the features repository
 To allow for easy installation of the example, we created a features descriptor.
-On Fuse ESB's console, add the extra features repository with this command:
+On JBoss Fuse's console, add the extra features repository with this command:

     FuseESB:karaf@root> features:addurl mvn:org.fusesource.example.transactions/features/1.0-SNAPSHOT/xml/features